Creating A More Cost-Effective Construction Project

 Adopt Lean Construction Principles

 There are numerous resources available to help you utilize lean construction processes so you can reduce waste.
-Any waste of materials, labor or time makes a project less economical, and should be eliminated where possible.
+Project manager should avoid wasting time, labor, and material that make the project less economical.

 Enjoy this infographic and good luck on your next project.